• Skip to primary navigation

 At peak bloom, this disc is covered with a velvety material, and has a smooth outer surface.

-As the flower pod matures with the seeds developing deep inside, and the smooth outer surface of the centre disc begins to wear away.
+As the flower pod matures with the seeds developing deep inside, the smooth outer surface of the centre disc begins to wear away.

 When the seed head is fully ripe, you will see tiny perforations or holes covering the top of the disc.
 These holes allow the mature seeds located inside the pod to escape and scatter into the environment.